jeromeetienne/threex/src/threex.sslensflare/readme.md

 	composer.render(delta);
 })
 ```

 TODO
 ====
 * rotationZ for diffraction starburst
   * with a rotationZ based on camera position
+* put blur params in dat.gui
+* blending formula is too complex
+  * opacity for tDiffuse + lensScale ?
+* in blendShader
+  * dirtScale
+  * stardustScale
+  * diffuseScale

 * DONE downsampling first pass
   * how ?